ToumaLover/my_learning_of_c/readme.md

 I'm just a learner of programing, and my code may be hard to look or fool.
 If you found my fault, please tell me, thank you!

-If somebody have used my code, please show my name in a '//'.But if he didn't, I will not did something on him.
+If somebody have used my code, please show my name in a '//ToumaLover'.But if he didn't, I will not do anything on him.